Estimote/iOS-Fleet-Management-SDK/README.md

 Follow steps described below to install EstimoteSDK library:

-1. Copy EstimoteSDK directory (containing libEstimoteSDK7.a and Headers) into your project directory.
+1. Copy EstimoteSDK directory (containing libEstimoteSDK.a and Headers) into your project directory.

 2. Open your project settings and go to Build Phase tab.
 In the Link library with binaries section click +.
-In the popup window click add another at the bottom and select libEstimoteSDK7.a library file.
+In the popup window click add another at the bottom and select libEstimoteSDK.a library file.

   In addition EstimoteSDK requires following native iOS frameworks:
   * CoreBluetooth.framework